“One small step, one giant leap…” Acrobatic fun with artificial intelligence and movement analysis

 The solution was technological, rather than engineering based.
 Berg had already reached the pinnacle of physical design and quality – what they needed was a way to offer something more to the experience itself.
 And the answer is poetry in motion.
 What if we could measure movement?
-What if we could then analyse those movements and interpret them in a way that could bring insights?
+What if we could then analyse that movement data and interpret it in a way that could bring insights?
 And more simply, what if we could just make bouncing more fun?

 But measuring movement is not an engineering problem – it’s a mathematical one.
 Which is where Wrlds comes into the story…To measure movement – and interpret it – you need a LOT of things to go right.
 You need sensors that can measure force, rotation, acceleration, impact.
 You need a way to communicate these metrics for external analysis.
 You need software that can make sense of the data itself.
 And only then can you communicate insights to the person doing the bouncing…

 As you can imagine, sporting goods manufacturers (no matter how expert within their own industry) don’t tend to have all these specialist capabilities in-house.
 And assembling an R&D and manufacturing team carries both a significant cost and lengthy time to market.
 There are of course consultants who can put these teams together, but there’s no guarantee of a successful outcome.
 It’s all on a project-by-project basis, and the results (and costs) are worryingly unpredictable.